 They were still Germanic barbarians, and, in many respects, unlike the Romans.
 To a Roman, the Goths and all Germanic barbarians looked funny, smelled funny, sounded funny.
 They looked funny, in part, because their clothing was odd.
 It was heavy and bulky; they had not lost their Polish roots, and they tended to wear heavy furs.
 They also wore clothing that was sewn and fitted, such as trousers.
 The barbarian legacy to Europe was mostly trousers.

 In addition to wearing these strange leggings, the hair of the Goths seemed odd.
 It was long, straggly, and some of it was on their faces.
-Aside from the radical Julian the Apostate, Romans preferred to be clean-shaven, and they preferred short hair.
+Aside from the radical Julian the Apostate, Romans preferred to be clean-shaven and they preferred short hair.

 In addition to putting strange substances in their hair that the Roman nose found offensive, the barbarians cooked in an odd fashion, which Romans remarked upon.
 They didn’t fry everything in oil the way that a good Roman did; instead, they preferred to cook with animal fat and butter, which were products available in Poland.

 Although they acquired a taste for wine, their preferred beverage was brown and noxious—beer, made from grain.
 However, perhaps worst of all, worse than their clothing or their cuisine, was the language spoken by the barbarians.
 They did not speak the beautiful, mellifluous Latin that Romans so prized.
-Instead they spoke the undeniably harsh and grating Germanic dialects, of which English is one horrible-sounding example.
+Instead, they spoke the undeniably harsh and grating Germanic dialects, of which English is a descendant.
 Indeed, the Roman term “barbarian” derived from the Roman conception of foreigners’ speaking habits.
 To Roman ears, a Germanic conversation sounded like this: “Bar-bar-bar-bar-bar-bar-bar-bar.”
 It was unintelligible gibberish but also very guttural, and so the term “barbarians,” the people who said “bar-bar” all the time, came to be the label affixed by Romans to the Goths.